Glendale Pedestrian Accident Lawyers

 - Neck and Spinal Cord Injuries — Accidents can cause injuries to the neck and spine, including whiplash, herniated discs, and, in more severe cases, spinal cord injuries.
 These injuries have the potential to result in enduring disability or paralysis.

-- Torn Muscles, Ligaments, and Tendons – The car or even a bike’s impact force on a pedestrian may cause muscle tears and damage to ligaments and tendons.
+- Torn Muscles, Ligaments, and Tendons — The impact of a car or even a bike on a pedestrian may cause muscle tears and damage to ligaments and tendons.
 These injuries to soft tissues can lead to pain, restricted movement, and a requirement for rehabilitation.

 - Internal Bleeding — Damage to internal organs can result in internal bleeding.
 This condition, which has the potential to be life-threatening, demands immediate medical attention to protect and preserve life.